 Overview

-Workit Health is an online addiction treatment program that provides a wide range of services, including medication-assisted treatment, dual-diagnosis services, and recovery coaching.
-They truly take a “whole-person” approach to treating addiction.
-A whole-person approach includes medication-assisted treatment and some form of therapy or counseling, which has proven to be incredibly effective.2 Workit Health treats several forms of addiction, including opioid use disorder, alcohol use disorder, and other stimulant addictions.
+Workit Health is an online MAT program that provides a wide range of services, including medication-assisted treatment, dual-diagnosis services, and recovery coaching.
+Workit Health treats several forms of addiction, including opioid use disorder, and alcohol use disorder.
+Workit health is available in Arizona, Florida, Illinois, Michigan, Montana, New Jersey, New Mexico, Ohio, Oklahoma, and Texas.

 To learn more about this program, check out our in-depth review of Workit Health.